Arctic Studies Program

-- describe the geographic, environmental, political, social, juridical and economic features of the Arctic
+- describe the environmental, political, cultural, social, juridical and economic features of the Arctic

 - apply and use the knowledge of the Arctic provided by natural, social and political sciences, economics and law

-- locate the Arctic and Arctic issues in the context of broader discussions on environmental, socio-economic, political, cultural and legal questions
+- locate the Arctic and Arctic issues in the context of broader discussions on environ-mental, socio-economical, political, cultural and legal questions

 For further information on Arctic Studies Program and courses offered see the WebOodi study program guide.